carbon-language/carbon-lang/docs/project/documentation_style_guide.md

 "living" documents.
-Consequently, when a shorthand in a numbered proposal indicates a need for future work, as with "TODO", "open question", and especially "experimental", consider making it a link to a tracking issue, as in the "experimental" example below, so that future readers can see how the issue was resolved.
+Consequently, when a shorthand in a numbered proposal indicates a need for future work, as with "TODO", "open question", and especially "experimental", consider making it a link to a tracking issue, as in [the "experimental" example](#experimental), so that future readers can see how the issue was resolved.

 The specific shorthands are described below.
 It's important to bear in mind that